JaneliaSciComp/2020AprilGitCourse/lessons/lesson-1.md

 - open IJ, Sublime x 2, GitHub app, terminal (cd to the repo)

 ## course intro
-- Zoom logistics
-    + webinar mode: I can't see you! (share screen?)
-    + raise hand for question; moderators will unmute you
-    + or v. quick comments in chat (eg, bigger font, can't hear, etc)
-    + I'll post polls in Slack after each class
-    + in case of sudden disconnects, watch Slack channel
 - up-front honesty: there's going to be some rough edges
     + we planned to do a course maybe later in the year
     + rushed to put this together right now
+    + but some of this will be less well prepared than I would like (ask questions!)
 - the course is really fluid
+    + overall Udemy + SciComp = lots of flexibility
     + before the class, request specific content/topics (give me lead time!)
     + that goes for pace, too; kind of worried the pace is too aggressive
-    + but overall Udemy + SciComp = lots of flexibility
+- Zoom logistics
+    + webinar mode: I can't see you! (share screen?)
+    + raise hand for question; moderators will unmute you
+    + or v. quick comments in chat (eg, bigger font, can't hear, etc)
+    + recorded; Zoom links Monday
+    + in case of sudden disconnects, watch Slack channel
+    + I'll post polls in Slack or Google forms after each class
 - Udemy:
     + I really liked this instructor's approach; very close to the way I would present things
     + I hope he is understandable; accent light, grammar excellent, and either very well rehearsed or well edited or both